Mapped: The 2026 Ebola Outbreak in DRC and Uganda — and Every Outbreak Since 1976

 • 24 June 2026: France confirms an imported Ebola case, the outbreak’s second to reach Europe after the May evacuation to Germany.

-• 27 June 2026: Cumulative totals pass 1,294 confirmed cases and 362 confirmed deaths across DRC and Uganda, making this the third-largest Ebola outbreak on record; Ituri Province remains the epicentre (about 1,165 cases).
+• 27 June 2026: Cumulative totals pass 1,294 confirmed cases and 362 confirmed deaths across DRC and Uganda, then the third-largest Ebola outbreak on record; Ituri Province remains the epicentre (about 1,165 cases).

 Where the Outbreak Started — and Why It Spread